About NGS

 To encourage NGS Members to write a family history that covers at least three generations and not more than four.

 Deadline for submissions is 15 December, annually.
-Winner is honored at the NGS Family History Conference Banquet.
+Winner is honored at the NGS Family History Conference awards event.

 First Place Prize